Tokay gecko: Captivity

 Tokay geckos are becoming more popular as pets because of their striking colors and large size.
 Most of them are wild-caught imports, but captive-bred ones are becoming more common.
-Wild-caught adults can be difficult to keep because of their aggressive nature and powerful bite, but captive-bred juveniles can be less aggressive if handled from a young age.
+Wild-caught adults are simple to keep in captivity, as the husbandry requirements can be fulfilled with standard hardware that is widely available from pet-supply vendors.
+Wild-caught tokay geckos can be difficult to handle because of their aggressive nature and powerful bite, but it has been commonly reported among hobbyists that captive-bred (those hatched in captivity from eggs laid by either wild-caught adults or by captive-raised adult progeny) tokay geckos can be less aggressive.

 When well cared for, tokay geckos can live up to 15–20 years.